AJIBS/chingu-fcc-speedrun-challenge/frontend/local-weather/README.md

 * User Story: I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.

 * User Story: I can push a button to toggle between Fahrenheit and Celsius.

+## Result
+You can view the live version of my Local Weather app on: http://codepen.io/ajibs/full/RKpyLq/

 ## Notes